TerryKirabo/sysadmin-backup-project/README.md

 * Maintain at least one offline or immutable backup copy.

 References

-AI was used to help me make the tables in this read me file for organization as I was unsure how to do it
+AI was used to help me make the tables in this read me file for organization and to help with neat formatting as I was unsure how to do it.